UPDATED: JULY 05, 2023 | 2 MIN READ

 What student health plans offer the best coverage?

 If your school in Colorado offers a student health plan, it most likely counts as qualifying coverage.
-Depending on your health needs, you may need more than basic insurance coverage.
+You may need more than basic insurance coverage, depending on your health needs.
 You may find better health insurance coverage through the Marketplace exchange.

 What happens if you don’t have student health insurance coverage?

 There is no requirement in Colorado to have a health plan.
 You also don’t have to pay the penalty without student health insurance.
-If you don’t have insurance, come up with a plan to take care of your medical expenses.
+If you don’t have insurance, devise a plan to cover your medical expenses.

 You can’t be sure when you’re going to need healthcare.
 Obtaining a student health plan can be the best preventative measure.